darklaunch/darklaunch.com/blog/2010/11/11/online-signature-that-is-legally-binding-sign-virtually.md

+# Online signature that is legally binding; sign virtually

 ### Signature

 [COMPANY] will accept the signature that appears below as legal and binding only if it is that of a principal or designated principal of the payee.
 Do not sign this form if you are not a principal or designated principal.
 This form must be signed by a principal or designated principal.